tytydraco/yessleep/out/First_came_the_headaches_then_they_appeared_in_the_fields.md

 The tumor had grown 17%.
 The prognosis contracted accordingly.

-And each evening, their numbers continued to multiply.
+Each evening, their numbers continued to multiply.

 Dozens became hundreds.